Skip to main content

 Usage

-The integration is exposed via the $aws-textract operation on a Media resource.
+The integration is exposed via the $aws-textract operation on Media and DocumentReference resources.

 Request

-To start the text and entity detection process, send a POST request to the following endpoint:
+To start the text and entity detection process, send a POST request to one of the following endpoints:

-The <id> is the unique identifier of the Media resource containing the document you wish to process.
+The <id> is the unique identifier of the Media or DocumentReference resource containing the document you wish to process.

 The request body is optional and can be used to enable the AWS Comprehend Medical integration.